-The outer or inner dome contact the manufacturer to discuss servicing options. shows internal options are as follows: condensation to replace the desiccant and wait a few days to see if the situation improves.
-Ask the manufacturer for detailed instructions. in case of condensation of droplets in the instruments: the instrument sensor and electronics may have been affected.
+The outer or inner dome Contact the manufacturer to discuss servicing options. shows internal Options are as follows: condensation In case there is a minor layer of moisture that is hardly visible, you may consider to replace the desiccant and wait a few days to see if the situation improves.
+Ask the manufacturer for detailed instructions.
+In case of condensation of droplets in the instruments: the instrument sensor and electronics may have been affected.
 Both can no longer be considered reliable.
 The factory may perform sensor diagnostics and make a quotation for repair.
 It may be possible to disassemble the instrument, replace parts and test and calibrate the repaired instrument.